 Iron Age Shipwrecks in the Mediterranean Sea

-After 1200 BC, the bronze age civilisations in the Middle East either collapsed or re-invented themselves.
-It is noticeable that, to date, no shipwrecks have been found in the Mediterranean Sea that can be dated between 1200 and 800 BC.
-Did the so called collapse of the bronze age fracture the maritime trade routes for four hundred years?
+After 1200 BC, the Bronze Age civilisations in the Middle East either collapsed or re-invented themselves.
+It is noticeable that very few shipwrecks have been found in the Mediterranean Sea that can be dated between 1200 and 800 BC.
+Did the so called collapse of the Bronze Age fracture the maritime trade routes for four hundred years?

-The Iron Age, spanning roughly from 1200 to 500 BCE, marked a transformative period in the Mediterranean region.
-This era witnessed the rise of powerful civilizations like the Phoenicians and Greeks, who established extensive maritime trade networks across the sea.
+The Iron Age, spanning roughly from 1200 to 500 BC, marked a transformative period in the Mediterranean region.
+This era witnessed the rise of powerful civilisations like the Phoenicians and Greeks, who established extensive maritime trade networks across the sea.

 The Greeks, with their growing city-states, also became active traders.
 They sought luxury goods like spices, perfumes, and precious metals from distant lands.
 Greek colonies dotted the Mediterranean coast, facilitating trade and cultural exchange.

 The Mediterranean Sea served as a vital highway for trade.
-Ships carrying diverse goods sailed between ports, connecting civilizations and fostering economic growth.
+Ships carrying diverse goods sailed between ports, connecting civilisations and fostering economic growth.

 Trade with Egypt and the Near East brought goods like papyrus, linen, and exotic spices